 Welcome to Day 8 of our 30-Day Easy Money Makeover!
 Every day in April, we're bringing you strategies to help you improve, and feel more confident about, your money situation.
 Follow along and see the rest of the calendar here.

 It’s not your imagination.
 Your monthly expenses are pricier than they were a matter of months ago.
-Bill creep happens to all of us—credit card interest rates rise, introductory internet offers expire, and cellphone plans change.
+Bill creep happens — credit card interest rates rise, introductory WiFi offers expire meaning your internet bill gets steep, cellphone bills go up.
+It may get to the point where the amount you have to pay is difficult to afford.

 So what are you going to do about it?